uddeshtople/Omni_bot/README.md

 # Omni Directional Mobile Robot
  This project has been presented in the 'International Conference on Advances in Mechanical Engineering, 2020'.
- Please cite this paper if you are using this repository:[paper](https://www.springer.com/in/book/9789811536380)
+ Please cite this paper if you are using this repository : [paper](https://www.springer.com/in/book/9789811536380)
  #### Omni_bot
   ![Image](https://github.com/saad2121/Omni_bot/blob/master/omni_bot.jpg)